 Workers’ compensation is an essential safety net for employees who suffer injuries or illnesses in the course of performing their jobs.
 As a no-fault insurance program, workers’ comp enables employees to receive medical and wage replacement benefits while they recover from an injury or illness.
 While the pathways to workers’ compensation benefits are in place, there are certain mistakes workers need to avoid in order to ensure they receive the benefits to which they are entitled.

-At Handler, Henning & Rosenberg LLP, our workers’ compensation lawyers have helped numerous men, women, and families across Pennsylvania navigate all aspects of the workers’ comp claim process.
+At Handler, Henning & Rosenberg LLC, our workers’ compensation lawyers have helped numerous men, women, and families across Pennsylvania navigate all aspects of the workers’ comp claim process.
 Because we receive many questions from injured workers, and because we have seen first-hand how mistakes can make for additional challenges, we always take the time to educate our clients, explain their rights, and handle the legal work on their behalves.

 While we encourage you to reach out to our firm following a work injury, we also want to provide some information that can help you avoid mistakes that could hurt your claim and your chances of receiving benefits.
 Common workers’ compensation mistakes to avoid: